 Whether you’re looking to relax in a country pub, hunt for gems at local shops, uncover some English history or hike through the rolling countryside; these postcard-perfect villages will have something for everyone.

-The Prettiest English Villages
+🏴 The 40+ Prettiest English Villages

 Instead, I’ve listed them *very* roughly geographically – from north to south.
-We say very roughly as they don’t fit neatly into regions!
+I say very roughly as they don’t fit neatly into regions!
 However, hopefully, this will help you plan a trip to see more than one village at a time!

-We’ve even included a very useful map of all the prettiest villages in England at the bottom to make planning even easier 🙂
+I’ve also included a very useful map of all the prettiest villages in England at the bottom to make planning even easier 🙂

 🏡 Beautiful English Villages in the North

-Text contributed by Rose from Where Goes Rose.
+Recommended by Rose from Where Goes Rose.

 This village is located in the south of the Lake District near Coniston Water, the third-longest lake in the Lake District.
-The charm of Coniston is its countryside scenery, nearby walking trails and quaint tea rooms.
+The charm of Coniston is its countryside scenery, nearby walking trails, and quaint tea rooms.

-One of the best things to do in Coniston is to take a boat ride upon Coniston Water.
+One of the best things to do in Coniston is to take a boat ride on Coniston Water.
 The Coniston Launch Cruise runs throughout the year with different cruise options available depending on your budget and how far you want to explore.
 The Red Route takes 45 minutes while the Green Route takes 90 minutes.

 Another option is to take one of the Lake District’s most popular hikes, the Old Man of Coniston walk.
 This walk reaches an elevated lake with spectacular views.
 You can also head to nearby Tarn Hows to take the Tarn Hows Circular Walk which takes around 1 hour.

-Afterwards, reward yourself at the Bluebird Cafe where you can sit with window views and look out over the lake.
+Afterwards, reward yourself at The Bluebird Cafe where you can sit with window views and look out over the lake.
 The hot chocolates and toasted cheese sandwiches are delicious.

-Contributed by Pauline from Bee Loved City.
+Recommended by Pauline from Bee Loved City.